Shirley Hazzard: Style and themes

 Hazzard admired the writing of Henry James and Ivy Compton-Burnett, and critics have noted similarities to their work, particularly in the use of dialogue.
-Critics have called Hazzard's style "austere" and concise.
+Critics have also called Hazzard's style "austere" and concise.

-Critics have noted that Hazzard's characters and plots often mirrored events and people in her own life.
+Hazzard's characters and plots often mirrored events and people in her own life.
 According to one commentator, Hazzard's early life "was a carbon copy of Helen Driscoll's" (the heroine of The Great Fire).
 Helen and her brother, the dying Benedict, are described as "wonderfully well-read, a poetic pair who live in literature", and Hazzard once said that poetry had always been the centre of her life.
 In addition, Helen Driscoll has to move to New Zealand, as Hazzard did.
 Similarly, the character of Elizabeth in Hazzard's short story "Sir Cecil's Ride" is young, living in Hong Kong, and working for Combined Services Intelligence.

 Christine Kearney wrote in The Canberra Times that Hazzard's "fine and formal prose features high-minded protagonists who prize love, beauty and art, and who are frequently hamstrung by the philistines or the callous in their midst", adding, "while Hazzard has a peerless elegance and effortless control over her material, her occasional haughtiness may seem naive to a contemporary audience."

-It has been suggested that Hazzard’s prose reflects her love of poetry, which expresses itself through her allusiveness, subtle repetition, use of metaphor and “concern with all the unseen forces that impinge on everyday reality”.

 Richard Eder wrote in The New York Times that Greene on Capri "was a two-decade crossword puzzle that the novelist Shirley Hazzard began that day, presuming out of her habitual restraint and courtesy upon the privilege of the tiny literary freemasonry that still could speak yards of poetry by heart."